 Gibbs Free Energy Calculator

-ChemistryCalculate the Gibbs free energy change ΔG from enthalpy ΔH, entropy ΔS, and temperature T using ΔG = ΔH − TΔS.
-Determine if a reaction is spontaneous at a given temperature.
+ChemistryCalculate the Gibbs free energy change ΔG from enthalpy ΔH, entropy ΔS, and temperature T using ΔG = ΔH − TΔS to check for reaction spontaneity.

 Gibbs Free Energy (ΔG°)